jasonlotz/dotfiles/docs/cheatsheets/nvim/search-and-replace.md

 - For both search and replace, if in visual mode, use `:` to enter command mode and use the same commands as above.
 - Use up and down arrow keys to navigate through the search history.

+## Interactive search and replace

+After searching using `/pattern` or `?pattern`, you can use the following commands to interact with the search results:

+- `cgn`: Change the next search pattern match
+- `dgn`: Delete the next search pattern match

+Don't forget that you can use `.` to repeat the last change made with `cgn` or `dgn`.